MCORTEZM1/NeoTech_News/README.md

   - This application was written using JavaScript, HTML, CSS, ES6, bootstrap, Node, Express.js, SQL, Heroku, and is optimized for desktop and mobile
   - The motivation behind NeoTech Blog was the need to stay up-to-date with current tech news and converse with other's who are interested in the same topics.
   - While building this site, I honed my familiarity with SQL databases using full Javascript and creating applications following the Model-View-Controller paradigm.
-  - NeoTech is my first endeavor to develop a full-stack application alone.
-Please let me know what you think :smile:
+  - NeoTech is my first endeavor to develop a full-stack application alone. :nerd_face:
+  - Please let me know what you think :smile:

   ## **Table of Contents**